 The Group cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR, therefore, reflects what the Group 'would have to pay', which requires estimation when observable rates are available or when they need to be adjusted to reflect the terms and conditions of the lease.
 The Group estimates the IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates.

-3 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The Group has consistently applied the following accounting policies to all periods presented in these consolidated financial statements, except if mentioned otherwise.
-Certain comparatives amounts have been, reclassified, or re-presented, for the fair presentation.
+The Group has consistently applied the following accounting policies to all periods presented in these financial statements, except if mentioned otherwise.